275-251-Great Vocals

 Writer/Composer: Daniel Moore / B.W.
 Stevenson (1973)

-One of the biggest surprises of the stellar decade of the 1990s was how Country and Country Rock suddenly appeared, even on the Pop charts.
-This pair of American singer/songwriters became one the most successful in Country history in record sales, concert performances and number 1’s.
+One of the biggest surprises of how incredibly unique and transitional the decade of the 1990s was musically, was how Country and Country Rock suddenly seemed to become relevant, even appearing on the Pop charts.
+This pair of American singer / songwriters became one the most successful in Country history in record sales, concert performances and #1 songs.
 They were trail blazers, staying enormously popular through the 2000s.
-Ronnie Dunn’s distinctive lead voice contributed to their success, his nasal twang came from deep within, having an unmistakable vocal sound that was exciting and jubilant.
-He shifts gears here into a higher octave with elegance and incredible falsetto…Loving and Sensational!
+Ronnie Dunn’s distinctive lead voice contributed to their success, his nasal twang came from deep within, having an unmistakable vocal sound that was exciting, clever and jubilant.
+He shifts gears here into a higher octave with elegance and incredible falsetto, as they take on B.W.
+Stevenson’s old song, re-invent it, and take it to the moon!…Loving and Sensational!

 https://youtu.be/fZSiBj4vCiY?si=prxUe1tsrHCr7ZKw